 Review the below business recovery checklist to ensure your plan looks ahead to account for the long-term impacts of an emergency, prioritizes repairs and includes a process for making updates as risks change.

-Updating the Plan
+Updating the Plan Checklist

 - Is your plan regularly updated to prepare for new types of emergencies your facility could face as risks change?